shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 ## Inconsistency of Multi-source Data

 Based on the analysis presented in the previous section, it is evident that relying solely on a single source of route origin registry is insufficient and inaccuracies in route origin validation.
 To address this issue effectively, it is recommended to integrate the RPKI database and multiple active IRR databases.
-This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin.
+This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin registry.

 However, it is important to note that this fusion approach may encounter several limitations.
 As highlighted in {{IRRegularities}}, inconsistencies exist among the Route objects across different IRR databases.
 This inconsistency can be attributed to the chronic neglect of IRR customers.
 For instance, some companies may register Route objects in multiple IRR databases but fail to update them in all the databases, resulting in outdated and stale Route objects.